 - Highly Commended (2022 UTS Glenda Adams Award for New Writing).

-- Podcast interviews discussing the book: Beyond the Zero, The Rugby League Digest, The Write Way, Progressive Rugby League, Final Draft, Getting Lit Pod.
+- Interviews discussing the book: Beyond the Zero, The Rugby League Digest, The Write Way, Progressive Rugby League, Final Draft, Getting Lit Pod.

-Selected available online essays are linked below, while archive versions pertaining to underground music in particular will be published intermittently on this substack.
+Selected online essays are linked below, while archive versions on underground music will be published intermittently on the substack.

 Can the Magpie Speak? - Sydney Review of Books, 2021